gingeekrishna/price_prediction/README.md

 ./start.sh
 ```

-### 🐳 **Docker Deployment (Alternative Method)**
+### 🐳 **Docker Deployment (Recommended for Production)**

-Docker provides a consistent environment across all platforms and is ideal for production deployments.
+Docker provides a consistent environment across all platforms and includes monitoring, caching, and security features.

 #### **Step 1: Install Docker**